 A notable thumb injury is the Bennett's fracture, a partial articular fracture of the first metacarpal base.
 This fracture results in shortening and deformation of the thumb, due to lack of support from the bone and shear pull from the abductor pollicis longus.

 Another notable thumb injury is the Rolando's fracture, one with T or Y shaped intra-articular fracture line at the base of the thumb metacarpal.
-As with the Bennett's fracture, there is considerable shortening and adduction of the thumb in a Rolando's fracture.
+This fracture is similar to the Bennett's fracture, but with more comminution and shortening, and therefore a more severe injury.

 Thumb metacarpal shaft fractures are treated similarly to the other four metacarpals.